LCC-CIT/CS295N-CourseMaterials/Labs/Lab03/Lab3Instructions_CS295N.md

 - Title of the story
 - Topic
+- Year the story took place (an integer)
 - Text of the story
 - Name of the submitter
 - Date submitted